Table of Contents

 Insurance in France covers the vehicle, not the drivers, as it is in many European countries.
 Therefore, your insurance policy should include the names of the regular drivers of the vehicle.
 Some policies contain restrictions as to who may borrow the car, even temporarily.

 In France, the supermarket is called a supermarché, or a hypermarché if it is bigger.
 Supermarkets are usually located in commercial zones on the outskirts of towns.
 They are sometimes connected to petrol stations – those stores are usually open for lunch.

 - Carrefour (smaller stores are called Carrefour Market)

 - Intermarché (owned by Les Mousquetaires)

 - Netto (discount supermarket owned by Les Mousquetaires)

-If you planning to move to France, MyCheapRemovals offers numbers of volumes for your removal and daily services.
-As we offer customer pre-packed services our prices are the most competitive on the market.
+If you planning to move to France, MyCheapRemovals offers the numbers of volumes for your removal and daily services.
+As we offer customers pre-packed services our prices are the most competitive on the market.
 Try us.
-Use our Instant Removal Quote feature or contact our customer service if you have some more question – à plus tard.
+Use our Instant Removal Quote feature or contact our customer service if you have some more questions – à plus tard.